 This was a compelling headline usually attributed to McKinsey almost 20 years ago; although there have been similar claims since.
 Unfortunately, this statistic seems to have been repeated over the years with little significant improvement.
-Respected industry bodies such as Harvard Business Review and Forbes Magazine continue to reinforce the claim that large scale change still isn't delivering the kind of value that it was put in place to achieve.
+Respected industry bodies such as Harvard Business Review and Forbes Magazine continue to reinforce the claim that large scale change still isn’t delivering the kind of value that it was put in place to achieve.
+So why is delivering organisational change so difficult?

-All too often in large organisations a 'change initiative' involves little more than a couple of e-mails from senior managers; resulting in little to no effective change.
+All too often in large organisations a ‘change initiative’ involves little more than a couple of e-mails from senior managers; resulting in little to no effective change.
+This lack of buy-in is a common resistant force.
+Therefore, in this white paper, we explore this and other common resistant forces to change to enable you to remove these obstacles through the use of Kotter’s 8 Step Change Process.

 Please fill out the form below to receive a link to your whitepaper on How to deliver Organisational Change.